FollyMaddy/scraper-tools/README.md

 Read the script

-# Program : 00_Philips_P2000_documents.sh
+# Program : Philips_P2000_documents.sh

 Use :

 Get some Philips P2000C / P2000T / P2000M computer documentation.

-These are hard to come by.
+These are hard to come by !

-Seems not all P2000T / P2000M documents are there.
+Seems most documents are there.

 How to run :

-Run it from the terminal with : bash 00_Philips_P2000_documents.sh
+Run it from the terminal with : bash Philips_P2000_documents.sh

 Or